ome/omero-install/windows/README.md

 - python-2.7.6/tables-3.1.1.win-amd64-py2.7.exe
 - python-2.7.6/virtualenv-1.11.4.win-amd64-py2.7.exe

+Reboot, this is because OMERO.server runs under a local system account and modified environment variables will only be picked up after a reboot:

+    shutdown /r

 Create a database and user for OMERO:

     setup_postgres.bat

-Reboot, this is because OMERO.server runs under a local system account and modified envrionment variables will only be picked up after a reboot:

-    shutdown /r

 Do a basic check of dependencies, you should not see any error messages when this is run: